Seeley-Swan High School

 Seeley-Swan High School is an American public high school located in Seeley Lake, Montana, United States.
 It is a part of the Missoula County Public Schools, and the only school in the district that does not lie within the city boundaries of Missoula.
 The school fluctuates in size from about 90 students to 110 students depending on the year.
 As of 2014 there were 111 students.
 This rise and fall of students gives the school the chance to jump back and forth from a class C to a class B school.
 Seeley-Swan High School gets its name because the Swan Valley residents commute to Seeley for high school.
-The school has been recognized state and nationwide for academic excellence.
-It is only 52 miles from Missoula and 63 from Bigfork.
+The school is 52 miles from Missoula and 63 from Bigfork.
 It is located between the Swan Range and Mission Mountains.